Amplituhedra and origami, I: tree level: Introduction

-On the other hand, an \emph{origami crease pattern}~\cite{Hull,KLRR,CLR1} is a $2$-dimensional cell complex $\Tcal$ in the plane such that the faces of $\Tcal$ are convex polygons colored black and white, and such that the \emph{angle condition} is satisfied: for each interior vertex $\f$ of $\Tcal$, the sum of angles of white faces around $\f$ equals the sum of angles of black faces around $\f$, with both sums equal to $\pi$.
+An \emph{origami crease pattern}~\cite{Hull,KLRR,CLR1} is a $2$-dimensional cell complex $\Tcal(\GD)$ in the plane such that the faces of $\Tcal(\GD)$ are convex polygons colored black and white, and such that the \emph{\Kawangle condition}~\cite{Kawasaki,Hull} is satisfied: for each interior vertex $\f$ of $\Tcal(\GD)$, the sum of angles of white faces around $\f$ equals the sum of angles of black faces around $\f$, with both sums equal to $\pi$.
 See \figref{fig:orig}(left) and \cref{dfn:intro:t_imm}.
-The angle condition ensures that the crease pattern is \emph{flat-foldable}, meaning there exists a map of the plane (called the \emph{origami map}) that is an isometry on each face of $\Tcal$ preserving (resp., reversing) the orientation of all white (resp., black) faces of $\Tcal$.
+The \Kawangle condition ensures that the crease pattern is \emph{flat-foldable}, meaning there exists a piecewise-linear map of the plane (called the \emph{origami map}) that is an isometry on each face of $\Tcal(\GD)$ preserving (resp., reversing) the orientation of all white (resp., black) faces of $\Tcal(\GD)$.
 See \figref{fig:orig}(right).
 Such origami crease patterns were studied under the name \emph{circle patterns} in~\cite{KLRR} and \emph{t-embeddings} in~\cite{CLR1}, generalizing the work of Smirnov~\cite{Smirnov_cluster} and Chelkak--Smirnov~\cite{CheSmi} on the Ising model.

-A \emph{t-embedding} of a weighted planar bipartite graph $(\G,\wt)$ is an origami crease pattern $\T$ such that $\G$ is the dual graph of $\Tcal$ and the edge weights $\wt$ are gauge equivalent to the Euclidean geometric edge weights $\wtT$ associated with $\Tcal$; see~\eqref{eq:intro:wtT_dfn}.
+A t-embedding of a \emph{weighted} planar bipartite graph $(\G,\wt)$ is an embedded origami crease pattern $\Tcal(\GD)$ planar dual to $\G$ such that the edge weights $\wt$ are gauge equivalent to the Euclidean geometric edge weights $\wtT$ associated with $\Tcal$; see~\eqref{eq:intro:wtT_dfn}.
 One may view a t-embedding as an explicit geometric realization of $(\G,\wt)$ in the plane.
 This is particularly useful for studying convergence questions on sequences of such graphs.
 In particular, rich asymptotic results on the convergence of various discrete observables to conformally invariant limits (such as the Gaussian Free Field) have been obtained for t-embeddings and related objects in~\cite{Chelkak_ICM,Chelkak_s_emb,KLRR,CLR1,CLR2,BNR}.